Albert E. Kahn: Escaping the blacklist

-During the 1950s, Kahn had his passport revoked for refusing to sign an affidavit newly required by the federal government, as to whether or not he was or had ever been a member of the Communist Party.
-This was related to continued activities of the House Un-American Activities Committee and a campaign of fear led by Senator Joseph McCarthy (R-Wisconsin), claiming communist infiltration of government, publishing, and the entertainment industry.
+In 1950, Kahn had his passport revoked by the U.S. State Department on the grounds that his travel abroad would be against the national interest.
+He was also pressured to sign an affidavit, newly required by the federal government, as to whether he was or had ever been a member of the Communist Party.
+This was related to the communist-hunting activities of the House Un-American Activities Committee and the allegations by Senator Joseph McCarthy (R-Wisconsin) of communist infiltration of government.
 The requirement to sign the affidavit was later ruled unconstitutional by the U.S. Supreme Court in a case involving Rockwell Kent, a noted painter and friend of Kahn.

-Kahn was finally able to escape the blacklist in 1962 when Simon & Schuster agreed to publish his book, Days With Ulanova, an intimate portrait of fabled Bolshoi Ballet ballerina Galina Ulanova.
-Kahn received critical acclaim for this work.
+Kahn was finally able to escape the blacklist in 1962 when Simon & Schuster consented to publish his book, Days With Ulanova, an intimate portrait of fabled Bolshoi Ballet ballerina Galina Ulanova.
+The book received critical acclaim, in particular, for its more than 300 photographs taken while Ulanova went about her daily routine.

 On a trip to Moscow after Stalin's death, Kahn met with Soviet leader Nikita Khrushchev in the Kremlin.
-Kahn proposed that they collaborate on the Soviet leader's autobiography.
-Khrushchev agreed, but was forced from office before the project was launched.
+Kahn proposed that they collaborate on the Soviet leader's autobiography, but Khrushchev opted not to pursue the project.

 Other later books written by Kahn included Smetana and the Beetles (Random House, 1967), a satire of the defection of Stalin's daughter to the United States; Joys and Sorrows (Simon & Schuster, 1970), cellist Pablo Casals's memoir, as told to Kahn; and The Unholy Hymnal (Simon & Schuster, 1971), a satirical exposé of the credibility gap of the Nixon administration and others.